eGovFramework/homebrew-egovframe/README.md

 ### Application Installation Path

 The application is installed under the `/Applications/` directory.
-The app will be named following the format "eGovFrameDev-X.X.0-Mac.app", where X.X.0 represents the version number.
+The app will be named following the format "eGovFrameDev-X.X.X-Mac.app", where X.X.X represents the version number.